Customer Assurance for Food Packaging Materials: Points to Consider

 B. Liability Issues

-Guaranties provide a contractual basis for customers to seek compensation from suppliers for non-complying materials, and have been interpreted as separate from any other limitations on liability.
-Thus, there may be no liability limitation for breach of the guaranty or assurance unless it is specifically stated or incorporated by reference to another document (such as an invoice or shipping document) that contains a limit.
+Guaranties provide a contractual basis for customers to seek compensation from suppliers for non-complying materials and have been interpreted as separate from any other limitations on liability.
+Thus, there may be no liability limitation for a breach of the guaranty or assurance unless it is specifically stated or incorporated by reference to another document (such as an invoice or shipping document) that contains a limit.

 With food packaging materials, the discovery of non-compliance after food has been packaged can lead to claims for direct damages (the value of the packaged food) far out of proportion to the value of the packaging materials themselves.
-In addition, claims by customers may include additional consequential or incidental damages such as loss of future sales from damage to a brand's reputation with consumers.
-Bottom line: if there is a problem, the damages can add up fast in the absence of some limitation.
+In addition, claims by customers may include additional consequential or incidental damages, such as loss of future sales from damage to a brand's reputation with consumers.
+Bottom line: if there is a problem, the damages can add up fast in the absence of some limitations.
 One limitation that is not too unusual is to the value of the packaging material supplied.

 Unintentionally allowing the creation of an "implied warranty of fitness for a particular purpose," as provided for in Section 2-315 of the Uniform Commercial Code (UCC), should particularly be avoided.
-The warranty of fitness for a particular purpose arises when goods are sold for a particular purpose known to the seller and the warranty has not been expressly disclaimed.
+The warranty of fitness for a particular purpose arises when goods are sold for a particular purpose known to the seller, and the warranty has not been expressly disclaimed.
 Whether or not this warranty arises in any particular case is a question of fact.
 When this warranty does arise, however, it follows that the seller will be responsible for consequential damages associated with a breach of the warranty.
-Section 2-715 of the UCC provides for such consequential damages, stating in pertinent part "[c]onsequential damages resulting from the seller's breach include ... injury to person or property proximately resulting from any breach of warranty."
+Section 2-715 of the UCC provides for such consequential damages, stating in pertinent part, "[c]onsequential damages resulting from the seller's breach include ... injury to person or property proximately resulting from any breach of warranty."

 An example from the case law is Water Works & Industrial Supply Co. v Wilburn, 437 S.W.2d 951 (Ky.
 1968).
 That case involved the construction of a water main that later experienced a series of blowouts and had to be dug up and repaired.
 The contractor sued the Water Works & Industrial Supply Co., alleging that it had furnished the wrong type of gaskets.
 The supply company sought to avoid consequential damages by pointing to its contract, which contained an express warranty of material and workmanship of the goods furnished, with liability being restricted to the replacement cost of the gaskets.
 In that case, the court found that an implied warranty of fitness did exist, and the language of the contract was not sufficient to exclude it.
 The gasket supplier was, therefore, responsible for much more than the replacement cost of the gaskets.

 This lawsuit, and the relevant provisions of the UCC, demonstrate that it is necessary to expressly exclude the implied warranty of fitness for a particular purpose if your company wishes to avoid the potential of consequential damages.
 Section 2-316 of the UCC provides that, to exclude or modify any implied warranty of fitness, the exclusion must be in writing and conspicuous.
-Nevertheless, such disclaimers of warranty are not commonly included in assurances of FDA compliance of packaging materials.
+Nevertheless, such disclaimers of warranty are not commonly included in assurances of FDA compliance with packaging materials.

 Furthermore, no language can completely safeguard your company from possible liability in connection with its sale of food-contact materials.
 Depending upon the facts and the law of any particular jurisdiction, a customer might sue under a theory of negligence rather than for breach of contract.
 Furthermore, as we noted above, some customers may not react favorably to any liability-limiting language, and business considerations typically require companies to accept some level of risk in dealing with customers in the food industry.